tsoithomas/HKHikerBot/README.md

 ### /help
 Users can return to the menu to see different commands and functions for the chatbot.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
+MIT License

 Copyright (c) 2022 Thomas Tsoi

 Permission is hereby granted, free of charge, to any person obtaining a copy